 Directors should be cautious as they may be held personally liable for unpaid wages where an employee is not paid, if it is found that their conduct amounts to unfair prejudice or disregard for the wages that an employee is due.

-Unpaid Wages and Constructive Dismissal
+Unpaid Wages in Ontario and Constructive Dismissal

 In situations where an employee is not paid wages over an extended period of time, it may lead to an additional claim aside from the oppression remedy against a particular director and may amount to a claim of constructive dismissal against the corporation.
 As such, claims of unpaid wages should not be disregarded, as it could result in additional, and bigger legal disputes down the line.